LSSTDESC/surveycodex/CONTRIBUTING.md

 ## Pull-requests

-To add, update or correct information, the first step is to setup a development environment for `galcheat`
+To add, update or correct information, the first step is to setup a development environment for `galcheat` and then create feature branches for a given [pull-request](https://github.com/aboucaud/galcheat/pulls).

+> Note that you will have to [fork the project](https://guides.github.com/activities/forking/) to contribute.

 ### Getting a development environment (do once)